 If you want the latest features, bug fixes, and security updates, then you should choose iOS.

 This has always been one of Android’s main strengths.
 It’s very easy to customize your phone — you can set up the layout you want on your home screen, add widgets and shortcuts, and even change your entire user interface with launchers.

-You can set backgrounds in iOS and there’s limited support for widgets, but you don’t have anything like the same level of freedom.
+You can set backgrounds in iOS and there’s limited support for widgets, but you don’t have anything like the same level of freedom, however little bit customization is now possible on iOS 14 devices like change app icon and name by using shortcut.
 Android also allows you to set up third-party apps as your default options for many things that are still locked down in iOS.
 If you enjoy tinkering, or you want a truly unique, personalized look for your home screen, then Android is the platform for you.